 - Clear All - Remove all tab stops.

-- Interval - Set the size of a tab character, when no tab stops are available.
+- Spacing - Set the size of a tab character, when no tab stops are available.

 The typical process of working with various paragraph formatting options, is to create paragraph styles.
 Paragraph styles can be defined in a single place and used throughout the document.
 When a paragraph style changes, all occurrences of that style are changed (excluding overrides).